isomerpages/moe-acsbarkerroad/index.md

           announcement: The digital copy of the Student Handbook 2026 is now available.
           link_text: Find Out More
           link_url: /students/
   - infopic:
-      title: The Best Is Yet To Be
-      id: infopic
-      button: FIND OUT MORE
-      image: /images/Website_Header.png
-      alt: Image alt text
-      url: /the-best-is-yet-to-be/
-      subtitle: ACS (BARKER ROAD)
-      description: An original musical in celebration of ACS140 and supported by the Lim Teow Lin Fund.
-  - infopic:
       title: ACS(BR) Education
       subtitle: ACS (Barker Road)